Slave Coast of West Africa: Human toll

 The savage nature of the trade led to the destruction of individuals and cultures.
 Historian Ana Lucia Araujo has noted that the process of enslavement did not end with arrival on Western Hemisphere shores; the different paths taken by the individuals and groups who were victims of the trans-Atlantic slave trade were influenced by different factors—including the disembarking region, the ability to be sold on the market, the kind of work performed, gender, age, religion, and language.

-Patrick Manning estimates that about 12 million enslaved people were victims of the Atlantic trade between the 16th and 19th century, but about 1.5 million people died on board ships.
+University of Pittsburgh Professor of World History, Patrick Manning, estimates that about 12 million enslaved people were victims of the Atlantic trade between the 16th and 19th century, but that about 1.5 million people died on board ships.
 About 10.5 million slaves arrived in the Americas.
 Besides the enslaved people who died on the Middle Passage, more African people likely died during the slave raids in Africa and forced marches to ports.
 Manning estimates that 4 million people died inside Africa after capture, and many more died young.
 Manning's estimate covers the 12 million people who were originally destined for the Atlantic, as well as the 6 million people destined for Asian slave markets and the 8 million people destined for African markets.
 Of the slaves shipped to the Americas, the largest share went to Brazil and the Caribbean.